slbailey/Retrovue/docs/architecture/SchedulingSystem.md

 ### Content selection timing

-- Content selection is defined in SchedulePlanBlockAssignment entries (assets, series, rules, or VirtualAssets)
+- Content selection is defined in SchedulePlan Zones holding SchedulableAssets (Programs, Assets, VirtualAssets, SyntheticAssets)
-- ScheduleDays are generated 3–4 days in advance with resolved asset selections
+- ScheduleDays are generated 3–4 days in advance with SchedulableAssets placed in Zones
-- VirtualAssets expand to concrete Asset UUIDs during ScheduleDay generation
+- VirtualAssets expand to physical Assets during playlist generation (not at ScheduleDay time)
+- Playlists are generated from ScheduleDays by expanding SchedulableAssets to physical Assets
-- PlaylogEvents are generated from ScheduleDays with already-resolved asset references
+- PlaylogEvents are generated from Playlists, aligned to MasterClock

 ### Rolling generation

-- EPG can be generated days ahead (coarse view)
+- EPG can be generated days ahead (coarse view, derived from ScheduleDay)
+- ScheduleDay is generated 3–4 days in advance (EPG horizon)
+- Playlist is generated hours ahead (resolved physical assets)
-- Playlog is generated hours ahead (fine-grained view)
+- Playlog is generated hours ahead (runtime execution plan aligned to MasterClock)
-- As-run log is generated in real time (actual execution)
+- AsRun is generated in real time (observed ground truth)

 ## Failure / fallback behavior